object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 .. proof:exercise::

     Add a method :meth:`insert` to the :class:`Game` class.
-This should take two paramaters, a :class:`Pattern` and a pair of integers representing a square on the game board.
+This should take two parameters, a :class:`Pattern` and a pair of integers representing a square on the game board.
 The method should modify the game board so as to insert the pattern provided at a location centred on the location given by the pair of integers.